MUG-CSAIL/DeckViewer/README.md

     * Note: For DeckViewer, make sure you include the location of the mbrola base as a Java VM argument
     * Example: `-Dmbrola.base=/home/jim/mbrola`

+# How to build and run

+* To build all code, open up this project in Eclipse and add the prerequisites above (particulary the jar files).
+* The main class is `DeckViewerMain.java`.